Five steps to the perfect relationship

 Based on his experience with clients, Rose categorises the most common change triggers as being:

 But what makes some couples realise that they have an issue and to seek counseling to help overcome it, while other couples choose to walk away from the relationship?

-‘There are generally a range of factors,’ explains Rose, ‘often one of the couple has had a positive experience with counseling in the past; friends may have intervened and suggested counseling; or a specific argument has been so destructive that they’ve realised that they need professional help.’
+‘There are generally a range of factors…’ explains Rose, ‘…often one of the couple has had a positive experience with counselling in the past; friends may have intervened and suggested counselling; or a specific argument has been so destructive that they’ve realised that they need professional help.’

 It may be unconscious, but a healthy partnership will generally enable the couple to:

-Always keen to learn from the mistakes of others, I quiz Rose on how to spot relationship problems and deal with them before counseling becomes the only solution.
+Always keen to learn from the mistakes of others, I quiz Rose on how to spot relationship problems and deal with them before counselling becomes the only solution.

 He suggests five easy steps you can take:

 I finish my coffee and leave leafy Chiswick feeling a little bit wistful but a lot wiser.
-Relationships are hard, but it does give me some comfort that I’ll be a bit better equipped for the next one that I tackle.
+Relationships are hard, but I’m feeling a little more confident that I’ll be a bit better equipped for the next one that I tackle.